By LISA BAUMANN and ELAINE THOMPSON

-In the city Ferndale, also southwest of Sumas, officials urged people in homes and businesses Tuesday to evacuate in an area near the rising Nooksack River.
-Bystanders near the town’s main street rescued a man Tuesday who mistakenly drove into floodwaters.
+In the city Ferndale, also southwest of Sumas, officials had urged people in homes and businesses Tuesday to evacuate near the rising Nooksack River and bystanders had rescued a man who had driven into floodwaters by mistake.

-Ferndale officials on Wednesday rescinded evacuation notices and the flood warning had ended by Wednesday afternoon.
+Evacuation notices were rescinded Wednesday and the flood warning had ended by Wednesday afternoon.
 Southwest of Ferndale, authorities said Wednesday that all routes off the Lummi Peninsula, home to the Lummi Nation, were closed because of water over the roads.

 Officials in the city of Bellingham said only a few roads there remained closed on Wednesday because of flooding and officials were also assessing damage.